youngkimi/youngkimi.github.io/_posts/2024-07-25-monitoring-prometheus-grafana-(3).md

 Since the data is lost when it shuts down, I added container volume settings.
 Note that for the Prometheus' image used below, you might need to set [additional permissions](https://stackoverflow.com/questions/50009065/how-to-persist-data-in-prometheus-running-in-a-docker-container).

-For Grafana, I only set up a volume that can manage datasources.
+For Grafana, I set up a volume to manage datasources and binded `grafana.ini` outside the container.
+We'll find out how to set it up for reverse proxy.

-> You can manage data sources in Grafana by adding YAML configuration files in the provisioning/datasources directory.
-Each config file can contain a list of datasources to add or update during startup.
-If the data source already exists, Grafana reconfigures it to match the provisioned configuration file.

 ```yml
 services: